Transition to College

 How it is different from High School?

-High School and College are similar in that they are both institutions of teaching and learning; their purpose is to educate your student.
+High School and College are similar in that they are both institutions of teaching and learning; they are there to educate your student.
 However, there are many differences between the two as well.
 Below we have a few links and information on some of the key differences:

-Textbooks may or may not be covered under a student's financial aid package.
-Options for obtaining textbooks are: purchasing textbooks at the LFCC bookstore, renting the textbook, or using an outside service for renting or buying.
-NOTE: When using an outside company, be sure the textbooks are in before the start of classes.
+Buying Books – Text books may or may not be covered under a student’s financial aid.
+Options for buying text books are the student book store, renting the text book, or using an outside service for renting or buying.
+NOTE: When using an outside company, be sure the books are in for the start of classes.

 - Finding a Career